oletizi/avi-docs/src/site/docs/16.2.2/switch-between-tenants/index.md

 Now the resources that can be accessed in the web interface are those that belong to the newly selected tenant, instead of the previously selected tenant.

-Note: If you are logged in with a super user account, a read-only <a href="/docs/latest/all-tenants-view">All Tenants</a> tenant also is available.
+Note: If you are logged in with a super user account, a read-only <a href="all-tenants-view">All Tenants</a> tenant also is available.